3 Days to Kill

 3 Days to Kill is a 2014 action thriller film directed by McG and written by Luc Besson and Adi Hasak.
-Starring Kevin Costner, Amber Heard, Hailee Steinfeld, and Connie Nielsen, the film tells the story of a dangerous international spy (Costner) dying of brain cancer who is determined to retire and rebuild his relationship with his estranged wife (Nielsen) and daughter (Steinfield).
+Starring Kevin Costner, Amber Heard, Hailee Steinfeld, and Connie Nielsen, the film tells the story of a dangerous international spy (Costner) dying of brain cancer who is determined to retire and rebuild his relationship with his estranged wife (Nielsen) and daughter (Steinfeld).
 Offered an experimental drug that could save his life in exchange for completing one last job, he finds himself having to juggle his two toughest assignments yet: hunting down the world's most ruthless terrorist and looking after his teenage daughter for the first time in ten years while his wife is out of town.

 The movie was released on 21 February 2014, received mixed reviews, and grossed $52.6 million against its $28 million budget.

 Plot

 American CIA agent Ethan Renner works with a team to capture the Albino, the lieutenant to an arms trafficker (called the Wolf) who is selling a dirty bomb to terrorists in a hotel in Belgrade.
 The Albino deduces the trap when he recognizes one of Renner's fellow agents (disguised as a chambermaid), whom he kills.
 Renner, suddenly dizzy as he pursues the Albino, only manages to cripple him by shooting him in the leg, then blacks out, allowing the Albino to escape.
 Meanwhile, elite CIA assassin Vivi Delay, a "Top Shelf agent", has been personally assigned by the Director to kill the Wolf.
 Vivi monitors the operation and suspects Renner has unknowingly seen the Wolf.

 Renner is nearly disabled by an extreme cough, which is diagnosed as terminal glioblastoma cancer that has spread to his lungs.
 He is only given a few months to live and will not survive until the following Christmas.
 For decades he has kept his dangerous career a carefully guarded secret from his wife Christine and daughter Zooey, at the cost of losing them.
 He decides to spend his remaining time trying to fix his relationship with his estranged daughter, and if possible, his ex-wife.
 He returns to Paris, where he and his family live separately, to find the African family of Jules is squatting in his apartment.
 The police tell him that he is not permitted to evict indigent squatters until after the winter.
 He makes an awkward reconnection with Christine and tells her of his terminal illness.
 She allows him to reconnect with Zooey, and when she has to go out of the country on business, she agrees to let him look after Zooey.